sasabosnic/rgz/openbsd/acme-client64.md

 ...
 ```

-Request a new certificate with the new alternative in it.
+Request a new certificate with the new alternative new in it.
 Verify
 `httpd.conf` and restart `httpd(8)`:

 <pre>
-# <b>acme-client -vF www.example.com</b>
+# <b>acme-client -vFAD www.example.com</b>
 ...
 acme-client: /etc/ssl/www.example.com.crt: created
 acme-client: /etc/ssl/www.example.com.pem: created